klabu-lesvos-badge

 Lesvos, the Greek island, serves as a pivotal, yet painful, entry point for asylum seekers arriving in Europe.
 It marks the end of a traumatic journey across the sea and the start of a complex one onwards through Europe, marked by uncertainty and change.

 To support this challenging transition, KLABU launched the Lesvos Spirit project in 2022.
-Since 2023, in partnership with Yoga and Sports with Refugees (YSR),we offer asylum seekers access to essential sports activities, community, and a momentary escape from an otherwise harsh reality.
+Since then, in partnership with Yoga and Sports with Refugees (YSR), the project offered access to essential sports activities and community for asylum seekers on the island.

 • Tamana female group